ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 are not synchronized, it can lead to a number of anomalies.
 For example:

 - Daemons ignoring received messages (e.g., timestamps outdated)
-- Timeouts triggered too soon/late when a message wasn't received in time.
+- Timeouts triggered too soon/late when a message was not received in time.

 See `Monitor Store Synchronization`_ for details.